1. Users, Groups and Roles#

 A user is always assigned to a specific group in TrustView.
 All users in a group manages the same set of certificates.
 Usually a single group in sufficient for most cases, but there are situations where multiple groups is a better setup.
 One such situation is an organization where management of SSL certificates and management of MitID Erhverv certificates is strictly separated.
 With a two-group configuration in TrustView, users handling MitID Erhverv certificates does not have access to any SSL/TLS certificates and vice versa.

-Select Users and contacts in the left menu under the Management section.
+Select Users, organizations and contacts in the left menu under the Management section.

-The list of users and contacts will then be displayed.
+The list of users, organizations and contacts will then be displayed.

 The list of all the existing users and contacts